aligator/NoGo/README.md

 If you need to use another Walk function, you can build your own wrapper using the `NoGo.WalkFN` function.

-Example:
+Example for afero:
 I intentionally did not include this to avoid a new dependency just because of afero-compatibility.
-However as you can see it is not that hard to use this:
+However, as you can see, it is not that hard to build your own:
 ```go
 package main